javipalanca/simfleet/docs/develop.rst

 Agent Foundations
 =================
-The architecture of Taxi Simulator is built on top of a multi-agent system platform called SPADE.
+The architecture of SimFleet is built on top of a multi-agent system platform called SPADE.
 Although it is not necessary to build new agents in order to develop new coordination strategies (the simulator provides all the necessary agents), it is interesting to know how they work and what methods they provide for the creation of coordination strategies.